kisudsoe/SNP_prioritization_T1D/README.md

 To filter the RoadMap data by **Enhancers**, you can run `roadmap_filt.r` as below `CMD` command line:

 - The result file would be saved as `data/roadmap_enh.bed`
-- This process takes >12 min that depends on your hard drive read speed.
+- This process takes ~3 min that depends on your computer processor speed.

 ```CMD
 Rscript roadmap_filt.r